Phlebectasia or dilatation of the jugular vein in the neck. Internal jugular vein (v

 • feeling of suffocation, pressure on the neck;

-The frequency of occurrence of such symptoms is from 10 to 40% and forces the patient to consult a doctor..
-In other cases, if the disease is asymptomatic, a person may live his whole life and not know that he has such a vascular anomaly.
+The incidence of such symptoms ranges from 10 to 40% and forces the patient to consult a doctor.
+In other cases, if the disease is asymptomatic, a person may live his entire life and not know that he has such a vascular anomaly.

-The larger the lumen of the expansion, the more often the patient is worried about something.
-This is due to the volume of blood reflux and the development of venous congestion in the tissues of the head.
+The larger the lumen of the expansion, the more often the patient is bothered by something.
+This is due to the volume of blood return and the development of venous stagnation in the tissues of the head.

 Diagnostic methods

-If jugular phlebectasia is suspected, it is necessary to contact a vascular surgeon who will conduct an appropriate angiological examination.
-To assess the severity of the process caused by a violation of the venous outflow, a consultation of a neurologist and an ophthalmologist (examination of the fundus) is prescribed.
+If you suspect jugular phlebectasia, you should contact a vascular surgeon who will conduct an appropriate angiological examination.
+To assess the severity of the process caused by impaired venous outflow, a consultation with a neurologist and ophthalmologist (fundus examination) is scheduled.

-Screening method, that is, rapid preliminary diagnosis -.
+The screening method, that is, rapid preliminary diagnosis, is.
 It allows you to identify such signs:

-• the location and structure of education, its size;
+• location and structure of the formation, its size;

-• the direction of blood flow, its nature (laminar, that is, linear, or turbulent, that is, swirling);
+• direction of blood flow, its nature (laminar, that is, linear, or turbulent, that is, swirling);

-• the patency of the veins, the condition of their walls and valves.
+• patency of veins, condition of their walls and valves.

-• Dopplerographic determination of the linear and volumetric velocity of blood flow through the veins;
+• Dopplerographic determination of linear and volumetric blood flow velocity through the veins;

-• radiopaque phlebography (filling the lumen of the vein with a substance that does not transmit x-rays);
+• X-ray contrast venography (filling the lumen of the vein with a substance that does not transmit x-rays);

-• computer and magnetic resonance tomoangiography to accurately determine all the characteristics of the lesion.
+• computer and magnetic resonance imaging to accurately determine all characteristics of the lesion.

-According to phlebography, 4 types of the disease are distinguished:
+According to phlebography, 4 types of disease are distinguished:

 • limited circular expansion in combination with tortuosity of the vein;